 Another targeted therapy, called ibrutinib (Imbruvica), works to target BTK proteins in cancerous B-cells.
 Ibrutinib was approved in January 2015 by the Food and Drug Administration (FDA) as a treatment for Waldenstrom’s macroglobulinemia, after earlier approvals for 2 other types of blood-related cancers.
 Bortezomib (Velcade) is another type of targeted therapy called a proteasome inhibitor, targeting specific enzymes called proteasomes that digest proteins in the cells.

 Talk with your doctor about possible side effects for each targeted therapy and how they can be managed.

 A stem cell transplant is a medical procedure in which bone marrow that contains cancer is replaced by highly specialized cells, called hematopoietic stem cells, that develop into healthy bone marrow.
 Hematopoietic stem cells are found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 Transplantation is not used often for people with Waldenstrom’s macroglobulinemia because most patients are older, the treatment does not work equally well for each patient, and there are serious risks with this treatment.
+Side effects depend on the type of transplant, your general health, and other factors.
 Learn more about the basics of bone marrow and stem cell transplantation.